 The primary benefits of setting your WooCommerce product image sizes are:

-- Speed — the larger an image, the longer it takes to load, and it’s a well-known fact that slow websites result in less revenue and unhappy users.
+• Speed — the larger an image, the longer it takes to load, and it’s a well-known fact that slow websites result in decreased SEO (search engine optimization) and search engine ranking.
+Resulting in less revenue and dissatisfied customers.

 So now we know why you should be spending some time on your WooCommerce product images, now let’s dive into the how.